 However, there were also other ways to “prove” the authenticity of Christianity: in 1836 in England, a missionary named Alexander McCaul printed a weekly journal named The Old Paths.
 The journals were later compiled into a book which was also translated into Hebrew by a Jew who had converted to Christianity.
 As a missionary trying to bring Jews closer to Christianity, McCaul did not attack Jewish literature, attempting instead to write in a more pleasant manner and to prove the veracity of Christianity.
 The book contains quotes from the Bible, Talmud, Maimonides, Arbah Turim and the Shulchan Aruch.

-Two blood libels revealed the true faces of the Christian slanderers: antisemites who distort Jewish literature to prove whatever they desire at any price.
+Two blood libels revealed the true faces of the Christian slanderers: antisemites who distort Jewish literature to prove whatever they desired at any price.

 In 1871, August Rohling, a professor of ancient Judaism in Prague, published Der Talmud-Jude, which contains distorted and falsified quotes from the Talmud.
 The book was mainly a copy and re-working of Eisenmenger’s work, to such an extent that some even claim it to be plagiary.
 Rohling was so sure of himself and of the things he wrote that he challenged Austrian Jewry to find mistakes or lies in the book.
 Rabbi Shmuel Yosef Bloch raised the gauntlet and accused Rohling of ignorance and lies.
 Rohling sued Bloch but withdrew the suit from fear of undesirable exposure.
 Rohling was a witness in the blood libel in the Hungarian village of Tiszaeszlar in 1882, where he testified that the Talmud commands Jews to use Christian blood.

 Like Rohling, Pranaitis was called on as an expert witness in a blood libel case.
 This time it was the Beilis Trial in 1912 in Russia, in which a Jew named Menachem Mendel Beilis was claimed to have murdered a Christian child in order to use his blood to bake Matzah.
-Pranaitis’s authenticity was damaged during the trial when he was revealed not to know the names of the Talmudic tractates.
+Pranaitis’s expertise was challenged during the trial after it became clear that he did not know the names of the Talmudic tractates.
 This is most surprising, as the names of the tractates appear at the beginning of his book.
 He also claimed the Pope’s letter opposing blood libels to be a forgery.
 The documents were proved to be genuine – which again damaged the expert witness’s legitimacy.

-But make no mistake, even after the two modern slanders of the Talmud were “caught red handed” as frauds, the Talmud continued to come under attack from Jew-haters and the negative attitude toward it (and the Jewish people general) went from bad to worse.
+But make no mistake, even after the two modern slanderers of the Talmud were exposes as frauds, the Talmud continued to come under attack from Jew-haters and the negative attitude toward it (and the Jewish people in general) went from bad to worse.
 In the next article, we will examine the Nazis’ approach to the Talmud.